mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 21 - `src/services/comms/reads.js`

+**In plain English:** three ways to look at another agent, priced by how much context they cost: a one-line status check, a short summary of recent activity, or its entire transcript.
+You pick the cheapest one that answers your question.

 **What jcode does:** three genuinely separate operations, in `crates/jcode-app-core/src/server/comm_sync.rs` - status, summary, and full context read.